Like many things in life, planning is crucial.

 You will also start to see when your best times to post are from comparing how well posts at different times do.
 It is key to try and post your content when you know your audience will be online.
 If you are a brand with a global audience, this is trickier.
 You have users who are active at different times.

-One workaround for Instagram when it comes to reaching users in different time zones is to post a collage.
+When it comes to reaching users in different time zones posting a collage is a nice workaround.

 Take Your Instagram to the Next Level